-We still encourage you to download the NHS Scotland Test and Protect App to your phone or mobile device and to carry this with you whenever practicable.
+We encourage everyone to download the NHS Scotland Test and Protect App to your phone or mobile device and to carry this with you whenever practicable.
+As Lateral Flow Tests are available from the government, we encourage you to order yours and to take at least one test prior to travelling to the region.

 Bookings made online require the full payment to be made upfront.
 This will be 100% refunded so long as a 'reasonable' notice period is given.
 If you have any concerns about this, please contact us direct and we will book you in ourselves with no deposit required.